cantikapf/IR-study-companion/_chapters/012-modern-world-history/020-renaissance.md

 ## Renaissance Humanism

-Renaissance Humanism marked a profound shift away from the medieval scholasticism that had dominated European education and culture.
+**Renaissance Humanism** marked a profound shift away from the medieval scholasticism that had dominated European education and culture.
 Humanism emphasized the study of subjects in the humanities - grammar, rhetoric, poetry, history, and moral philosophy.
 The goal was to create well-rounded citizens through immersion in the classics of ancient Greece and Rome.

 Humanist educators wanted students to interact directly with original texts rather than merely debating the opinions of medieval scholars.
 The humanists believed education should focus less on logic, natural science, and metaphysics, and instead cultivate intellectual and moral virtues.
 Studying Cicero, Livy, Virgil, and other classical authors was seen as the ideal preparation for participation in civic life.

 The humanists also rejected medieval scholasticism's focus on preparing for the afterlife.
 Instead, they promoted the idea that virtue leads to happiness in this world.
 Humanist thinking valued individual dignity and emphasized that humans, through reason and free will, can choose to lead ethical lives.
 This shift toward a more secular outlook was revolutionary for its time.

 Overall, Renaissance Humanism triggered a profound renewal of education that produced influential statesmen, writers, and patrons of the arts.
 Through its emphasis on classical languages and texts, humanist education sought to foster engaged citizens devoted to using their intellect and talent for public service.
-This movement to educate "good citizens" was pivotal to the Renaissance era.
+This movement to educate "good citizens" was pivotal to the **Renaissance era**.

 ## Renaissance Man and Woman